 Causes of Foot Drop

-This article delves deeply into the anatomy and biomechanics of foot drop, examining its signs, symptoms, and diagnostic methods.
-With a focus on manual therapy, specifically motion specific release (MSR) techniques, and functional exercises, the article highlights the promising treatment options available for those affected by foot drop.
+Everyday habits, such as crossing the legs, can damage the peroneal nerve, contributing to foot drop.
+Additionally, brain and spinal cord disorders, including stroke, amyotrophic lateral sclerosis (ALS), and multiple sclerosis, can cause muscle weakness and paralysis leading to foot drop.
+This article explores the anatomy and biomechanics of foot drop, examining its signs, symptoms, and diagnostic methods.
+It also highlights promising treatment options, focusing on manual therapy, specifically motion specific release (MSR) techniques, and functional exercises for those affected by foot drop.

 Signs and Symptoms